The Imperfect Lives series:

 News, events, maybe cats

-My books, all #1 bestsellers in New Zealand, do fall into the ‘chick lit’ genre, but they are not the sweet and light kind.
+These books, all #1 bestsellers in New Zealand, do fall into the ‘chick lit’ genre, but they are not the sweet and light kind.
 They are not frothy and mild like a cappuccino but more like an espresso that also makes you laugh.
-I’ve written them for intelligent readers (two of my best reviews were from female university professors) – readers who like to be entertained, and who don’t object to strong-minded female characters and rude words.
+I’ve written them for intelligent readers, who like to be entertained, and who don’t object to strong-minded female characters and rude words.
 The sex is medium raunchy, although my friend’s eighty year-old mother has never looked at me quite the same since reading the vichyssoise scene in The Sweet Second Life of Darrell Kincaid.

 The series revolves around a set of characters linked to Darrell (not a boy), who stars in the first book.
 The star of The Not So Perfect Life of Mo Lawrence is Darrell’s best friend Michelle (called Mo so that the title would fit on the cover).
 Both Darrell and Michelle turn up in The Misplaced Affections of Charlotte Fforbes, which stars Charlotte, a new character.
 In fact, almost everyone from the first two books turns up in the third book, which did my head in plot-wise but then I have no one to blame but myself.